fastly/insights.js/README.md

-build | Compiles the application for production environments build:dev | Compiles the application for development lint | Lints the source files for style errors using ESLint and automatically formats the source files using prettier test | Runs the unit test suite
+build | Compiles the application for production environments build:dev | Compiles the application for development lint | Lints the source files for style errors using ESLint and automatically formats the source files using prettier test | Runs the linting and unit test suite test:once | Runs the unit test suite once with coverage output test:watch | Runs the unit test suite in watch mode start | Runs the development server in watch mode

 ## FAQ